srps/philoagents-course/INSTALL_AND_USAGE.md

 ## 3. Environment Configuration

-Before running any command, you have to set up your environment:
+Before running any command, inside the `philoagents-api` directory, you have to set up your environment:
 1. Create your environment file:
    ```bash
    cp .env.example .env